 Now, there are two important things you need to know about surrender blackjack:

 - This option is not available in all blackjack variants.
-Only some games have it.
+Only some games have it such as craps.
 For this reason, your chances of using it in a blackjack tournament strategy are low – most of the time, casino sites will pick blackjack games without this option.
 (You can check if this option is offered by checking the paytable of games.)

 - In general, the black jack surrender option decreases the house edge by up to 0.09%.
 This is good: You can win more in the long run.